Menu

 Quick Recognition Guide

-Listen for these phrases to identify your way of working
+Listen for these phrases to identify your configuration — larger organizations often have multiple

 If you hear yourself saying...
 You're probably...